To my favourite surfboard builders, Hope you are doing well! Been a long time...

 pavarotti xtr

-It’s a new addition to the lineup this year.
-It’s called the #Pavarottisurfboard it’s a high performance uber-groveller, but it’s also is a great all around everyday board that catches waves easy with a fuller nose and lower entry rocker.
-Ridden roughly the same dimensions as a #Monstasurfboard or an inch shorter.
-IT MAKES YOU SING IN A WHOLE OTHER OCTAVE.
+It’s a new addition to the lineup this year, called the Pavarotti surfboard.
+This is a high performance uber-groveller, but it’s also is a great all around everyday board that catches waves easy with a fuller nose and lower entry rocker.
+Ridden roughly the same dimensions as a Monsta surfboard or an inch shorter.

 This one’s headed to Ryan 48/5’11”/162lb for Rhode Island points | 6’0” x 20 1/2” x 2 3/4” 34.7L